-Please read this article to learn how to protect your Parallels account from unauthorized access from unknown devices and locations using two-step verification.
+Please read this article to learn how to protect your Parallels account from unauthorised access from unknown devices and locations using two-step verification.

 Two-step verification adds an extra level of security to your Parallels account.
 After two-step verification is configured for your account, you will sign in to it in two steps: